CopernicaMarketingSoftware/Documentation/SMTPeter/en/rest-datarequest.md

 In the case of a successful request you will always receive a unique ID as the output, which can be used to retrieve the data or status of the request.

-## Return value of a POST request

-The result of this POST call is a unique identifier.
-This identifier can be used to get the data.

 ## Retrieving the status of a data request

 You can retrieve the status of a data request by sending an an HTTP GET